Saint Petersburg Theological Academy: History

 In the 1960s, a regency circle began to operate for seminary and academy students.
 Since 1967, the Academy Council, headed by the rector, Bishop Miсhael (Mudyugin), decided to henceforth call the regency circle the Regency Class and to produce the first set of students from among the students of theological schools.
 At the head of the Regent class was an honored professor Nikolay Uspensky.
 On the initiative of the rector, Bishop Kirill (Gundyaev) of Vyborg, in 1979 the first enrollment for the Regency Department (formally formed in 1983) took place, where girls were admitted for the first time in the history of the revived theological schools.
 In 1988 an optional icon painting class was opened.
 At first it acted as an educational center for laypeople, then as a circle with a workshop and a repository of icons that were restored and used for the needs of the academy, and later as a class with teachers who worked on a voluntary basis.
-In 1997, on the basis of an optional icon painting class, an Icon Painting Department was established at the St. Petersburg Academy and Seminary, the first graduation of which took place in 2001.

-In the 1990/1991 academic year, distance learning was temporarily revived at the academy and seminary, although it did not last long then.
-After the Theological Academy received the use of the entire building (pre-revolutionary seminary), new dormitories and a spacious reading room for 100 seats were arranged.
-In April 1990 After a 73-year break, theological schools began publishing their own magazine again – the Bulletin of the Leningrad Theological Academy, which soon acquired the historical name "Christian Reading".
-In 1991, the first textbooks were printed in the printing house.